scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 - Neighbor interface underlay address

 In addition, the maximum MTU supported by all intra-AS links MAY be configured.
+Last, the AS SHOULD adopt a PCB selection policy that it does not accidentally isolate the AS from the network, i.e., such that it does not block connectivity to parent providers and that ensures downstream connectivity for children.
+For more details, see [](#selection-policy-example).

 ## Propagation of PCBs {#path-prop}